bread-modular/website/content/modules/01-starter-kit.md

 * **UPDI Programmer** - to update the firmwares of various modules including 8-bit, midi, mco, noise, hihat
 * 10 x 10cm patch cables
 * 05 x 20cm patch cables

+### Addons

+This kit contains our real-time audio computer, the [16bit](/modules/16bit) module.
+It's a capable module, but when you couple it with a few [MCC](/modules/mcc) modules, you can accomplish much more.

+Previously, the Starter Kit came with a [Line In](/modules/line_in) module, but we've now replaced it with the 16bit.
+If you want to feed external audio into your setup, you may want to consider getting the Line In module separately.

 ## Size